How to Level Up Your Agency With Enterprise SEO Metrics

 Bing Webmaster Tools

-While the second most popular search engine only gets about 7.6% of the search market share, when your client is an enterprise, that translates into a lot of people you can’t afford to ignore.
 After all, 7.6% of $14 billion (Wayfair's online revenue in 2021) is still a lot of potential revenue.
 That’s why you should also make sure your agency is paying attention to Bing Webmaster Tools as well.

 How To Bring These Enterprise SEO Tools Together

-How does that organic search connect to the CRM data so that your agency can see the close rates of the leads being generated?
-Are the company's social followers and engagement growing as part of the content marketing strategy?
+• How does that organic search connect to the CRM data so that your agency can see the close rates of the leads being generated?

-These are the kinds of questions that need to be asked, and answered, at the enterprise level.
 That's why gathering data from as many relevant sources and presenting it in an easy-to-understand way is an agency best practice that remains true with enterprise clients.

 Taking Enterprise SEO Up a Notch

-The principles behind SEO tend to scale dramatically at the enterprise level.
-And one of those principles is to remember is an SEO strategy must be guided by the needs of the client, and their customers.
 At the enterprise level, that might mean dealing with more stakeholders and larger amounts of data, meaning your agency will need to find ways of extracting key insights and delivering them to the right people—whatever their needs might be.

 Providing the key SEO analysis at the enterprise level doesn’t end with some numbers on paper.
-An agency demonstrates its value by explaining what those numbers mean to the right people and creating strategies to turn them into success stories.
+An agency demonstrates its value by explaining what those numbers mean to the right people and creating SEO strategies to turn them into success stories.

 Paul Stainton